 WEL recognises the importance for women of work and financial independence.
 The reduction of poverty for families and for women in retirement is often dependent on a woman’s opportunity to work.

 However a lack of family friendly work arrangements acts as a major disincentive which Governments and employers need to address.
 Paid Maternity/Parental leave and Child Care are addressed in this website on separate pages.
 Another area is permanent part-time work.
 Mere casualisation can lead to income insecurity.
-WEL has been made aware that some franchisees using mainly casual workers have not adhered to fair pay for their staff.
+WEL is aware that some franchisees using mainly casual workers have not adhered to fair pay for their staff.